msfjarvis/msfjarvis.dev/content/posts/my-dagger-story.md

 +++
 categories = ["android"]
 date = 2020-01-11
-description = "Dagger is not the easiest tool to get on board with but it's almost worth the effort.
+summary = "Dagger is not the easiest tool to get on board with but it's almost worth the effort.
 Here's the story of my journey to not hating Dagger." devLink = "https://dev.to/msfjarvis/my-dagger-story-2go0" slug = "my-dagger-story" socialImage = "uploads/dagger_story_social.webp"